tuttza/mittens_ui/README.md

 # MittensUi

-This a small GUI toolkit inspired by Ruby Shoes and built on top of the GTK ruby libraries.
-This isn't meant to be a wrapper around GTK (but kind of is right now in its early stages).
+This is a small GUI toolkit inspired by Ruby Shoes and built on top of the GTK Ruby libraries.
+This isn't meant to be a wrapper around GTK (but kind of is right now in its early stage).
 The goal of this project is make creating GUIs in Ruby dead simple without the UI framework/library getting your way.

 ## Installation